American Revolution: 1764–1766: Sugar Act and Stamp Act Crisis leads to organized resistance

-George Grenville became prime minister in 1763, and "the need for money played a part in every important decision made by Grenville regarding the colonies—and for that matter by the ministries that followed up to 1776."
+According to historian Middlekauff, "the need for money played a part in every important decision made by Prime Minister George Grenville regarding the colonies—and for that matter by the ministries that followed up to 1776."
 The national debt had grown to £133 million with annual debt payments of £5 million (out of an £8 million annual budget).
-Stationing troops in North America on a permanent basis would cost another £360,000 a year.
-On a per capita basis, Americans only paid 1 shilling in taxes to the empire compared to 26 shillings paid by the English.
-Grenville believed that the colonies should help pay the troop costs.
+Stationing troops in North America permanently would cost another £360,000 a year.
+On a per capita basis, Grenville claimed Americans paid 1 shilling in taxes directly to the empire (not including local taxes) compared to 26 shillings paid by the English.
+The enslaved, a near majority of the population in some colonies, did not pay any taxes and therefore skewed this comparison.